MarkusOttela/ot-harjoitustyo/Documentation/04 - Testing.md

 ### autopep8

+* Code styling inspection

 Calorinator is mostly PEP8 compliant.

-However: Code is not read just horizontally, but vertically as well.
+However, code is not read just horizontally, but vertically as well.
 The custom style aims to improve readability in some cases where vertical alignment of assignment operators, keywords such as import, etc. make the code easier to read.

 Following PEP8 inspections have been disabled: